 4 ambitious initiatives in the Principality to boost its appeal

-Jardin Exotique is set to amaze visitors once again when it reopens its doors to the public at the end of summer 2025.
-Perched between the sky and the sea, this emblematic site, home to around a thousand cacti and other succulent species, will once again unveil its botanical treasures and breathtaking panoramas of the Mediterranean and the Principality.
-Inaugurated in 1933, the garden is reputed to be "the largest rock garden of succulents in the world", but work is currently underway to secure the cliff.
+Exotic Garden is set to amaze visitors once again when it reopens its doors to the public at the end of summer 2025.
+Perched between sky and sea, this emblematic site, home to around a thousand cacti and other succulent species, will once again unveil its botanical treasures and breathtaking panoramas over the Mediterranean and the Principality.
+Inaugurated in 1933, the garden is renowned for being "the world's largest succulent rock garden", and is currently undergoing work to secure the cliff.
 This is a great opportunity to restore the site to its former glory, by completely refurbishing and renovating it, to the delight of visitors.

-Moving the Espace Léo Ferré to the îlot Pasteur
+Espace Léo Ferré moves to the îlot Pasteur

-he new, ultra-modern auditorium will add to Monaco's cultural offering at the start of the new academic year in 2025.
-Located in the heart of theîlot Pasteur and designed for all types of events, it will be equipped with the latest audiovisual technology.
+he new , ultra-modern performance space will enhance Monaco's cultural offering in September 2025.
+Located in the heart of the îlot Pasteur and designed for all types of events, it will be equipped with the latest audiovisual technologies.
 An ideal venue for concerts, conferences, congresses or private events!
-Musicians beware: an integrated recording studio will be available to welcome novices and experienced musicians, local and international, in the best possible conditions.
-As has been the case for many years, this hall will also be a focal point for organising cultural events such as the National Day celebrations.
+Musicians beware: an integrated recording studio will welcome novices and seasoned musicians, local and international, in the best possible conditions.
+As has been the case for many years, this hall will also be a focal point for organizing cultural events such as the National Day celebrations.

 New Caroline media library

-Amodern facility , also located on the Islet Pasteur, offering 2,000 square metres of space, including 1,200 square metres for public use, complemented by a modular auditorium capable of hosting cultural events of all kinds: these are the first elements of the new media library that will be available to locals and visitors alike by the end of 2025.
-What will it be called?
-The name is "Médiathèque Caroline", "in honour of Her Royal Highness, the Princess of Hanover, who supports culture in all its forms in the Principality", as mayor Georges Marsan explains.
-And since 1 January 2025,membership of the Media Library has been free for everyone!
-It's an initiative that gives everyone, whether a local or a visitor, unlimited access to a wide range of cultural and educational resources.
+A modern facility also located on the îlot Pasteur, offering 2,000 m² of space, including 1,200 m² for public use, complemented by a modular auditorium capable of hosting cultural events of all kinds: these are the first elements of the new media library that locals and visitors alike will be able to enjoy by the end of 2025.
+The name?
+"Médiathèque Caroline", "in connection with Her Royal Highness, the Princess of Hanover, who supports culture in all its forms in the Principality", as mayor Georges Marsan explains.
+And since January 1, 2025, membership of the Médiathèque has been free for all!
+This initiative gives everyone, local or visitor, unlimited access to a wide range of cultural and educational resources.